Viltrox AF 85mm f/1.4 Pro FE, the full review

 Distortion

-The lens handles distortion perfectly well.
-There’s a very slight pincushion distortion, but it’s almost imperceptible to the naked eye in practice and won’t cause any problems in everyday photography.
-On the contrary, this type of rendering can even be flattering for portrait photography by avoiding any deformation.
+The lens handles distortion extremely well.
+There is a very slight pincushion distortion, but in practice it is almost invisible to the naked eye and won’t cause any real problem in everyday photography.
+On the contrary, this type of rendering can even be flattering for portrait photography, as it avoids any obvious deformation.
 On this point, Viltrox has clearly done an excellent job.
-Note, however, that at the time I’m writing this article, there isn’t yet a dedicated correction profile in DxO, even if, in practice, correction becomes almost unnecessary since distortion is already well controlled.
-From what I’ve read, the Viltrox performs as well as the Sony (!) and much better than the Sigma, which made compromises on this subject.
+Note, however, that at the time of writing, there is not yet a dedicated DxO correction profile.
+In practice, though, correction is almost unnecessary because distortion is already so well controlled.
+From what I have read, the Viltrox performs as well as the Sony in this respect and much better than the Sigma, which makes more compromises here.

 Vignetting

-On the vignetting side, of course this was expected with an aperture as wide as f/1.4.
+As for vignetting, it was obviously expected with such a wide f/1.4 aperture.
 Measurements indicate around –2 EV, which remains very reasonable and comparable to what Sony offers.
-In my view, there’s really no reason to complain.
-From f/2.8, vignetting becomes subtle, with a value around –0.8 EV.
+In my view, there is really no reason to complain.
+From f/2.8, vignetting becomes subtle, at around –0.8 EV.

-Here’s an example showing how vignetting evolves below.
+Here is an example showing how vignetting evolves.

 Chromatic aberrations

-Regarding chromatic aberrations, the tests I performed show they remain really very discreet.
-Sure, they exist and may appear wide open, notably on outdoor bokeh balls, but they’re very well controlled by Viltrox.
-And as always, if you shoot RAW, it’s never a real problem since you can correct them in a few seconds in post-processing.
+Regarding chromatic aberrations, the tests I performed show that they remain very discreet.
+They do exist and can appear wide open, especially on outdoor bokeh balls, but Viltrox controls them very well.
+As always, if you shoot RAW, this is rarely a real problem because you can correct them in a few seconds in post-processing.

 Flare

-As with chromatic aberrations, I’d say you’ll have a hard time finding it.
-Yet we know very fast lenses like this one can tend to produce flare, particularly in some situations with the sun to the side or facing you.
-So yes, in the worst-case scenarios—i.e., if you shoot the sun in the middle of the day—you can find a bit of flare, but it remains minor.
+As with chromatic aberrations, I would say you will have a hard time finding flare.
+We know that very fast lenses like this one can sometimes produce flare, particularly when the sun is on the side or directly facing the lens.
+So yes, in the worst-case scenarios, for example if you shoot straight into the midday sun, you can find a little flare, but it remains minor.

-In more typical situations, like a sunset with softer light, and even backlit, I didn’t find any particular issues to note.
+In more typical situations, such as a sunset with softer light, even backlit, I did not notice any particular issue.

-I haven’t tested it personally yet, but from the feedback I’ve read, the Viltrox 85mm f/1.4 Pro shows decent coma, with a slight wing-shaped spreading on stars in the corners: a respectable result, without being exceptional.
+I haven’t tested it personally yet, but from the feedback I’ve read, the Viltrox 85mm f/1.4 Pro shows decent coma, with a slight wing-shaped spread on stars in the corners.
+It is a respectable result, without being exceptional.

 More images of the Viltrox 85mm f/1.4 Pro FE